|

 Shimano was in the JBM!
 Most often if you

-bought a bike it would use all components that
+bought a bike it would use all components that were

-other.
-Again, there was some cross over
+Again, there was some cross over too.
+At this

-there were other bike components branded with the
+made derailleurs.
+True there were other bike

-those were custom manufactured for Suntour by
+manufactured for Suntour by other members of the

-did offer a superior product than the
+JEX!
+Most often Suntour did offer a superior

-manufacturing company made for their own branded
+product than the manufacturing company made for

-sales, i.e. Suntour had other manufacturers build
+their own branded sales, i.e. Suntour had other

-them better components.
-As a result those
+manufacturers build them better components.
+As

-Suntour branded components would also cost more
+a result those Suntour branded components would also

-over buying the same component in Suntours
+money over buying the same component in Suntours

 top-of-the-line offering.
 During my